Last updated on 19-Jul-2019

 - Stir the flour mixture with the melted cheese mixture, mixing quickly until a dough forms.
 If cheese becomes stringy and is not incorporating, warm up the mixture a little more (15-20 secs at a time) and try again.

 - After the mixture is completely uniform (no visible separated areas of cheese or almond flour), the dough may be very sticky.
 Let it cool or place in the fridge for a few minutes to become firmer before shaping the bagels.

-- Divide the dough in 6 portions.
+- Divide the dough into 6 portions.
 Roll each portion into a log.
 Join the ends and press together to form the bagels “ring” shape.

 - Place a small quantity of the topping(s) in a small plate.
 Press the bagels onto the topping(s) and place on the baking sheet (topping side up).